-A good mentor will help you develop your skills and knowledge.
-They will teach you new things, challenge your thinking and help you grow as a person.
+A good mentor will help you develop your knowledge.
+They may explain new processes, challenge your thinking, and in return, this can help you grow as a person.

 6. A Mentor Raises Your Confidence:

 When it comes to growth and development, confidence is key.
-By helping you develop your skills and knowledge a mentor can boost your self-esteem and confidence, helping you feel better about yourself and your abilities.
+By helping you develop your knowledge, a mentor can boost your self-esteem and confidence, helping you feel better about yourself and your abilities.

 7. A Mentor Can Expand Your Network:

 With their skills and experience, a mentor can help you expand your network by sharing their connections and introducing you to new people.
 This can help you advance your business or career and achieve your goals.